Debenhams: United Kingdom, Denmark and Ireland

+The company also operated 33 Cresta Fashion stores, 22 Caters Supermarkets, 109 Lotus shoeshops, toy and sports retailer Hamleys, Greens Cameras & Hifi and News Dimension, a home furniture and furnishings company.

 As of December 2020, the company owned and operated 124 stores in the United Kingdom, and 7 under the Magasin du Nord brand in Denmark.
 Debenhams occupied the most sites of any of the traditional department store groups in the UK.
 The majority of the original trading names of the stores, in each of their respective locations, were replaced with the "Debenhams" name during the 1970s.
 All the department stores in the group traded as "Debenhams" (although the store in Chester was still dual-signed as Debenhams and Browns of Chester).

-In April 2020, stores operated in the Republic of Ireland by Debenhams Ireland ceased trading with the loss of nearly 2,000 jobs.
+In April 2020, stores operated in Ireland by Debenhams Ireland ceased trading with the loss of nearly 2,000 jobs.

 International franchises

-As of 2020, the Debenhams brand is used in 45 stores operating under licence in 17 other countries.
-In Middle East, its operating licence was held by Alshaya Group and is still operating to this day.
-It also operates Debenhams Cosmetics.
-In Malaysia, it operates at The Curve in Selangor and Gurney Paragon in Penang, also not impacted by the massive UK closure.
-In Philippines, it is operated by SSI Group, Inc., located at Shangri-la Plaza, Abreeza, and a shop-in-shop inside Rustan's Glorietta 3.

-The Senayan City store in Indonesia closed on 31 December 2017, marking the brand's official exit from Indonesia.
+Middle East (in operation; mostly scheduled for closure)

+Currently Debenhams operates across five countries in the Middle East.
+All stores except the two Iranian stores are operated under a franchise licence by the Alshaya Group.